gkroesc/Shroff_lab/Untwisting/Lineaging/README.md

 To run this script open an Anaconda prompt, navigate to the directory that it is in and type: `python Annotations_AT_to_mipav.py`

-The output of both of these codes is found in a For_mipav folder generated within the StarryNite folder.
+The output of both of these codes is found in a For_mipav folder generated within the StarryNite folder, the default naming for annotation and image files is Decon_reg_#.
 The RegA and RegB folders within this directory should be ready for loading into MIPAV.

 ### CellNamer
 This folder allows you to run the built in naming function from the above script on a single annotations csv file outside the full code if necessary.
 Placing an annotation.csv file into this CellNamer folder and then running cellNamer.py outputs an updated_annotations.csv file in the same folder with terminally differentiated cell names updated.